vishnusreddy/vishnureddys/README.md

 ### About
 I'm a student at **PES University Electronic City Campus** doing my undergrad in Computer Science and Engineering.
 My domians of interest include **Web Dev** and **Data Science**.
-I'm currently interning with **Kavach Networks Pvt Ltd** and **OpenGenus Foundation**.
+I'm currently interning with **Kavach Networks Pvt Ltd**.
 I like spending my free time solving problems on HackerRank and watching shows on Netflix.

 ### Internship Experience
 * Kavach Networks Pvt Ltd (May 2020 - PRESENT)